Visualising the Spioenkop throughout time

 Spioenkop, Wenduine (credits image DPG)

-View from the spioenkop (left)
+View from the Spioenkop (left)

-To illustrate the past, two time periods were selected, 300-200 b.C. and 1600 n.C., for their crucial role in the coastal evolution of this landscape.
+To illustrate the past, two time periods were selected, 300-200 n.C. and 1600 n.C., for their crucial role in the coastal evolution of this landscape.
 Both timespans are rich in history and excellent examples to show the interaction and consequent influence between nature and humans.

 Below, you can see the visualizations of both time periods along with relevant close ups that zoom in on the details of life at those specific locations and times.